overskul/acode-wakatime/readme.md

 - **Project-Based Insights**: Automatically associates your activity with the current project.
 - **Easy Configuration**: Simple setup process with your WakaTime API key.
 - **Activity Logs**: View detailed time logs of your sessions.
+- **Advanced SidebarApp**: View all your Wakatime real-time information on a single tab.
 - **Lightweight and Efficient**: Minimal impact on Acode’s performance.

 ---